microsoft/terminal/README.md

 ## Prerequisites

 * You must be running Windows 1903 (build >= 10.0.18362.0) or above in order to run Windows Terminal
+  - **As of May 2019** this build is only available through Windows Insider Program.
+You may register and configure Insider Program through your device's system settings.
 * You must have the [1903 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk) (build 10.0.18362.0) installed
 * You will need at least [VS 2017](https://visualstudio.microsoft.com/downloads/) installed
 * You will need to install both the following packages in VS ("Workloads" tab in Visual Studio Installer) :